sergzin/flamingbutter/Readme.md

     - py2neo==2.0.8
     - requests==2.9.1

+On Windown use Vagrant + Virtualbox.
+From the root of the project type `vagrant up`

 ### Files

-`isisparser.py` - import ISIS topological data in Neo4j graph database
-    it require file with output from command `show isis database detail | display xml`
+`isisparser.py` - import ISIS topological data in Neo4j graph database it require file with output from command `show isis database detail | display xml`

+### Neo4j Database schema

 ### CypherQueries

-delete connected nodes and links - `match (n)-[r]-() delete n,r` delete not connected nodes - `match (n) delete n`
+The following two queries delete all information in neo4j database. delete connected nodes and links - `match (n)-[r]-() delete n,r` delete not connected nodes - `match (n) delete n`

-list of subnets connected to more that 2 routers (not p2p) `match (a:Prefix)-[r]->(:Router) with a, count(*) as n where n > 2 match (a)-->(z:Router) return a,z`
+list of subnets connected to more that 2 routers (not p2p)

+`match (a:Prefix)-[r]->(:Router) with a, count(*) as n where n > 2 match (a)-->(z:Router) return a,z`

-Smimilar as previous query - find all ISIS DIS nodes (LAN segmens) `match (a:Router)-[r]->(z:Router)  where NOT (a.name =~ '.+.00$') return a,r,z`
+Smimilar as previous query - find all ISIS DIS nodes (LAN segmens)

+`match (a:Router)-[r]->(z:Router)  where NOT (a.name =~ '.+.00$') return a,r,z`

 Example Dijkstra ECMP query